Ethnographic Methods in Support of Architectural Practice

 Architect sponsors facilitate student research by providing scale drawings and insights into initial design considerations, commenting on program changes after the building went into operation, and helping gain access to administrators who run the building.
 The architects’ involvement also helps motivate students to do their best work.
 In return, student work helps motivate busy architects to find time to meet with students.

 Pavlides, Eleftherios and Cranz, Galen, "Ethnographic Methods in Support of Architectural Practice" (2011).
-School of Architecture, Art, and Historic Preservation Faculty Publications.
+Architecture, Art, and Historic Preservation Faculty Publications.
 12.